onflow/docs/docs/cadence/language/capability-based-access-control.md

 //
 countRef.increment(by: 5)

-// Again, attempt to get a get a capability for the counter, but use the type `&Counter`.
+// Again, attempt to get a get a capability for the counter, but use the type `auth(Reset) &{HasCount}`.
 //
 // Getting the capability succeeds, because it is latent, but borrowing fails
 // (the result s `nil`), because the capability was created/linked using the type `&{HasCount}`:
 //
-// The resource type `Counter` implements the resource interface `HasCount`,
-// so `Counter` is a subtype of `{HasCount}`, but the capability only allows
-// borrowing using unauthorized references of `{HasCount}` (`&{HasCount}`)
-// instead of authorized references (`auth &{HasCount}`),
-// so users of the capability are not allowed to borrow using subtypes,
+// Because the stored capability is not authorized to the `Reset` entitlement, it cannot
-// and they can't escalate the type by casting the reference either.
+// be borrowed with that type, and thus only the functions on `HasCount` that do not require
+// an entitlement are available to this capability.
 //
 // This shows how parts of the functionality of stored objects
 // can be safely exposed to other code
 //
-let countCapNew = publicAccount.getCapability<&Counter>(/public/hasCount)
+let countCapNew = publicAccount.getCapability<auth(Reset) &{HasCount}>(/public/hasCount)
 let counterRefNew = countCapNew.borrow()

 // `counterRefNew` is `nil`, the borrow failed